maigesPack: A Computational Environment for Microarray Data Analysis: Some examples

 \subsubsection{Relevance networks}

 Finally, to conclude this section, relevance networks proposed by \citet{butte_12182_2000} and also discussed earlier, estimate linear Pearson's correlation values between all pairs of genes from a given gene group and test the significance of this value under the hypothesis of null correlation.
-Then, we select the pairs with correlations values significantly different from zero using some p-value cutoff.
-To construct relevance networks for normal esophagus tissue ({\em Neso}) in the first gene group, use the command.
+Then, we select pairs of genes with correlation values significantly different from zero using some p-value cutoff.
+To construct relevance networks for normal esophagus (\textit{Neso}) in first gene group, for instance, use the command.

-To visualize the results it is possible to do an image of the correlation values for all pairs of genes or a graph representing that ones with p-values less than \code{cutPval}.
-This can be done using the below commands.
+To visualize the results it is possible to do an image of the correlation values for all pairs of genes or a graph representing that ones with p-values less than \texttt{cutPval}.
+This can be done using one of the commands below.

-However, the Butte's original method do not makes possible to compare quantitatively the results obtained in two different biological conditions.
-So, we implemented another method that construct relevance networks with pairs of genes presenting altered correlation values between two sample types.
-This is done by a Fisher's {\em Z} transformation.
-To find pairs of genes that present altered correlation values between esophagus's normal and adenocarcinoma tissues, we use the following command.
+However, Butte's original method do not make possible to compare quantitatively results obtained in two different biological conditions.
+So, we adapted his method to construct relevance networks with pairs of genes presenting altered correlation values between two sample types.
+This is done by a Fisher's $Z$ transformation.
+To find pairs of genes that present altered correlation values between normal tissues from esophagus and adenocarcinoma (for the seventh gene group), use the following command.

-Also, it is possible to use the commands \code{image} and \code{plot} to visualize the results, like the next two commands.
+Also, it is possible to use the commands \texttt{image} and \texttt{plot} to visualize the results, as exemplified by both commands below.

-Another graphical output from this kind of analysis is the comparison between the regression lines into the expression values for an altered gene pair.
-This can be done as showed by the next command, where we compare the regression for genes KLK13 and EVPL both into {\em Neso} and {\em Aeso} tissue types.
+Another graphical output from this kind of analysis is the comparison between regression lines into expression values for an altered gene pair.
+This can be done as showed in the next command, where we compare adjusted linear fit for genes KLK13 and EVPL both into \textit{Neso} and \textit{Aeso} tissue types.

-In next section we present the main concluding remarks about the \pkg{maigesPack} as well as the availability of the package and the major next steps of our work into this \proglang{R} package.
+Next section presents the main concluding remarks about \texttt{maigesPack} as well as the package availability and major next steps of our work this package.